MaoZiming/papers/Topics/1-basic-os/05-concurrency.md

     - Code that masks or unmasks interrupts tends to be executed slowly
 - Pros: simplicity
 - Cons
   - Allow calling thread to perform privileged instructions and trust that it is not abused
   - On multi-processor, each threads running on different CPUs, and each try to enter the same critical sections, does not matter whether interrupts are disabled

-## A Failed Attempt: Using Loads / Stores

-- Problems:
-  - Correctness
-    - Both threads are able to set the flag to 1 and able to enter the critical section
-  - Performance
-    - Spin-waiting: endlessly check the value of the flag

 ## Hardware support for locking: Test-And-Set (Atomic Exchange)